yejipark0514/TimeSeriesAnalysis_CO2/README.md

 Utilizing Triple Exponential Smoothing, I forecasted the next decade's CO2 emissions for the United States.
 Subsequently, I quantified the impact of the Carbon Tax using Lasso regression, determining it to be a reduction of -1.57 tonnes per capita.
 This effect was then incorporated into the Triple Exponential Smoothing model to refine the projections.

-**Implementing a carbon tax would decrease CO2 emissions in the US by approximately 1.57 tonnes per capita per year compared to current projections, which is a total of approximately 15.7 tonnes per capita over the period 2023-2033.**
+** Implementing a carbon tax would decrease CO2 emissions in the US by approximately 1.57 tonnes per capita per year compared to current projections, which amounts to a total reduction of approximately 15.7 tonnes per capita over the period 2023-2032.
+This represents a decrease of CO2 emissions per capita by approximately 13.36% from 2022 to 2033.**

 ## Dealing with Uncertainties - Confidence Interval
 To address uncertainty, I derived the confidence interval of the carbon tax effect by computing the difference between the confidence intervals of the lasso regression model with and without the carbon tax.
 I then multiplied this carbon tax effect coefficient by the carbon tax interval.
 Subsequently, I utilized this carbon tax interval to determine the confidence interval of the final forecast by subtracting it from the confidence interval obtained through exponential smoothing.

 In equation form: